RediSearch/RediSearch/docs/docs/Configuring.md

 FT.CONFIG GET *
 ```

+Values set using `FT.CONFIG SET` do not persist after server restart.

 ## RediSearch configuration parameters

 The following table summerizes which configuration parameters can be set at module load-time and which can be set on run-time: